Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions

 The proof of the specification property on $\cG$ can be found in Section~\ref{s.spec}.
-In particular, we prove that the specification property at scale $\delta$ holds on the collection of orbit segments with the following properties: \begin{itemize} \item $x$ is away from a compact neighborhood $D(\Sing) = D(\Sing)(\delta)$ contained in the unstable manifolds of singularities; \item $x_t$ is away from singularities; and \item $x_t$ is a $cu$-hyperbolic time. \end{itemize} In the proof we use a hyperbolic periodic orbit $\gamma$ as a ``bridge'' between orbit segments in $\cG$.
-The existence of such a periodic orbit is the reason that our main theorem is stated for $C^1$ open and dense flows.
-In particular, the choice of $\cG$ depends on the scale $\delta$, and therefore we need an improved $CT$-criterion which replaces Assumption (I) with ``$\cG$ has specification at the fixed scale $\delta$''.
+In particular, we prove that the specification property at scale $\delta$ holds on the collection of orbit segments with the following properties: \begin{itemize} \item $x$ is away from some compact neighborhoods $\CP_\delta$ contained in the unstable manifold of every singularity $\sigma\in \Sing(X)\cap\Lambda$; \item $x_t$ is away from singularities; and \item $x_t$ is a $cu$-hyperbolic time. \end{itemize} In particular, the choice of $\cG$ depends on the scale $\delta$, and therefore we need an improved $CT$-criterion which replaces Assumption (I) with ``$\cG$ has specification at the fixed scale $\delta$''.